Corey Bailey

 Sample Rate defines the number of samples per second taken of an analog

-Frequency are used interchangeably to describe the same thing.
-I go more in-
+Sample Frequency are used interchangeably to describe the same thing.

 Sample Rate Conversion

-(and bit depth) is “re-sampled” to another sample rate and often another bit
+re-sampled to another sample rate and often to another bit depth.

 often accomplished by software using a mathematical formula called an